Transworld Skateboarding: Time Warner ownership

 In 1997, the magazine was sold for US$475 million to the Times Mirror in 2000.

 Internal tensions between magazine staff and AOL Time Warner started after a new publishers with no understanding of the company culture were sent to manage the publications at the Carlsbad office.
-Slowly the company starting firing long-serving employees and replacing them with new employees that fit their undefined corporate vision.
+Slowly the company started firing long-serving employees and replacing them with new employees that fit their undefined corporate vision.
 The culmination of this was when internal tensions prompted the resignation of several key founding editorial members, such as J. Grant Britain, Dave Swift, and Atiba Jefferson—journalists who later launched The Skateboard Mag publication that was first published in April 2004.
 Jefferson, whose seminal mentor was Brittain, revealed in May 2012:

 "So, in 2004, we were all working at Transworld with Dave Swift (photographer), Grant ...
 Brittain.
 I think I'd gotten to the point—you've done everything you kinda could.
 And, with that magazine being bought and sold that many times, and being corporate-owned, a lot of things had changed.
 Even when I started working at Transworld, it was just owned by the Balma's; it was independently owned.
 It was just different, it wasn't the same.
 There was a lot of things that became very corporate about it.
 And that was just-it is so hard to do with skating.
 There were so many things we couldn't justify.
 So we decided to break off and start out own magazine, The Skateboard Mag, in 2004."

 Jefferson's view was reinforced seven years earlier in an interview that Brittain participated in with the Union-Tribune, whereby Jefferson's mentor stated, "We did not like the whole corporate deal, not knowing what was in every issue ad-wise.
 It wasn't about skateboarding anymore."